 Have you had a surprise visit from a little person at 5:15 AM asking if it’s morning yet?
 You really can’t hold that against them.
 Chances are that they legitimately woke up and didn’t know if it was time to get out of bed or not.

-If you have a few bucks to spare, you can get yourself an OK-to-Wake clock, or a Groclock.
+If you have a few bucks to spare, grab yourself a visual clock, a great one is the Groclock.
 These sweet little gizmos shine a soft light that’s one colour through the night (or a black screen) and another when it’s time to get up.
-Just stay away from any that shine blue light, as it simulates sunlight, which can stimulate cortisol production and make it tougher to get back to sleep.
+Just stay away from any that shine green, white or blue light.
+These colours simulate sunlight, which in turn can stimulate cortisol production.
+Making it tougher to get back to sleep.
+TIP: The Groclock defaults to a blue screen, change the setting down to zero for a black screen overnight.

 These are just a couple of options and they may not work with every toddler.